TheAnsuz/Lethal-Company-Configurable-Company-API/README.md

 ## Contact

-_Right now there is no github for the project nor issue page so I can only ask to contact using discord to `the_ansuz`_.
+_Right now there is no github for the project nor issue page so I can only ask to contact using discord to `the_ansuz` or using the lethal company modding discord_.